Texas takes Sugar Bowl on Ehlinger’s shoulders - The Daily Texan

 Head coach Tom Herman’s trust in Ehlinger didn’t diminish, even after being stuffed on the same play three times in a row.
 Ehlinger took another snap on fourth down, this time successfully squeezing through the wall of blockers for the score, giving Texas a 28-7 fourth-quarter lead which proved to be too much for Georgia to overcome late in the contest.

-“I think that mindset and the physicality and the ‘whatever it takes’ and the fourth and inches is the mindset that our offense needs to have, our team needs to have every single play,” Ehlinger said.
+“I think that mindset and the physicality and the ‘whatever it takes’ and the 4th and inches is the mindset that our offense needs to have, our team needs to have every single play,” Ehlinger said.

 After the game, Herman was asked by a reporter if his heart dropped when Ehlinger claimed Texas was back.
 Before the question was finished, Herman interjected with a quick, “Yes!”
 Still, Herman couldn’t hold back a smile at the thought of his quarterback’s confidence in the program moving forward.